Xilinx/video-sdk/docs/c_apis.rst

 Cleanup
 =======
 When the application finishes, it should destroy each plugin session using the corresponding destroy function.
-Doing so will free the resources on the Alveo U30 cards for other jobs and ensure that everything is released and cleaned-up properly.
+Doing so will free the resources on the Xilinx devices for other jobs and ensure that everything is released and cleaned-up properly.

 The application should also use the :c:func:`xrmDestroyContext()` function to destroy the XRM session, stop the connection to the daemon and ensure all resources are properly released.

 |

 *****************************************************************
-Compiling and Linking with the Xilinx Video SDK Plugins
+Compiling and Linking with the |SDK| Plugins
 *****************************************************************

 The plugins can be dynamically linked to the application.
 The required packages to build applications are XRT, XRM and XVBM.
-These packages provided as part of the Xilinx Video SDK.
+These packages provided as part of the |SDK|.

 To provide the necessary declarations in your application, include the following headers in your source code::